 The Intervention Design and Analysis Scorecard (IDEAS) tool is the seven-step process at the heart of the Healthy Workplace Participatory Program.
-Through this tool, employees identify the root causes of work-related safety and health concerns, and design appropriate interventions.
+Through this tool, employees identify the root causes of a specific work-related safety and health concern, and design appropriate interventions.

 The IDEAS tool requires collaboration between managerial and non-managerial employees.
 A facilitator guides the process.
 Before using the tool, you must select a specific health or safety concern as the focus.
 Tools for prioritization and assessment are provided on the Design Team Start-up and Identify Health and Safety Priorities pages.

 The first four steps of the tool typically involve a Design Team (DT), and the last three steps typically involve a Steering Committee (SC) of managers and decision-makers.
 Each IDEAS step includes a Facilitator Manual and an accompanying worksheet.
 The Facilitator Manual contains Facilitator preparation, a Facilitator annotated agenda, and Design Team handouts.
 View a detailed IDEAS wheel to learn specific roles for DT and SC during each IDEAS step.

 Evaluate Your Program